clevyr/jackpot-backup/README.md

 }
 ```

-Anything in the `$1` directory will get compressed up into a single file, and that's
+Anything in the `$1` directory will get compressed into a single `.tar.gz` file, and that
-what becomes your backup.
+becomes your backup.
 Store database dumps, code, assets, anything you want
 in there!

 ### after_backup (optional)
 The `after_backup` function is where you can perform any extra logic once your
-backup has been created.
-The first parameter is the compressed backup file.
+backup has been created - such as manually copying your new backup over to a
+mounted drive, or storing it in another location on the server.
+This function gets passed the compressed backup file (`$1`).

 ```
 # Example